 By not adding all those extra items to my cart (as I do when I am in a store), I am sure I saved $20-$40 with online grocery shopping.

-If you are a stay at home mom or just want everything delivered, this is an awesome option too.
+If you are a stay at home mom or just want everything delivered, then grocery delivery is an awesome option too.
 I was able to choose a delivery time with a 1-hour delivery window.

 For now, I am just trying the per delivery option (you can check for coupon codes with a quick Google search, search Wal-mart delivery coupon code or similar for your store).
 Some stores also offered a free trial to test the delivery service, if you do a trial offer remember to either use the service or cancel after your trial ends if you don’t like it.